 The proposal is to construct a single family residence with attached garage and associated access/egress.
 The property is zoned for residential homes and is located in the Single Residence A (SRA) district.
 There is an existing (under construction) single family home on the parcel with associated access/egress, garage, and associated landscaping.
-The project was previously approved and the proposed changes do not substantially increase the originally approved area of disturbance, maintain the character of the previously approved project, and most importantly maintain the spirit of Article 10.1010 of the Portsmouth Zoning Ordinance.
+The project was previously approved, the access way for construction was stipulated by the CUP approval dated 9/19/16, and the proposed changes do not substantially increase the originally approved area of disturbance, maintain the character of the previously approved project, and most importantly maintain the spirit of Article 10.1010 of the Portsmouth Zoning Ordinance.